 Phosphorus | 0.8 g = 33% RA |

-If whole or ground raw meaty bones are not fed to a puppy in a raw diet, a calcium and phosphorous supplement is needed.
-Bone meal powder provides essential calcium and phosphorus puppies need for optimal growth.
-The amount of calcium and phosphorous available in the bone meal will depend on the individual brand β always review the label for nutritional analysis.
+A supplement that provides both calcium and phosphorus is required if whole or ground raw meaty bones are not fed in a puppyβs homemade diet.
+Bone meal powder provides the essential calcium and phosphorus puppies need for optimal growth.
+The amount of calcium and phosphorus available in bone meal will depend on the individual brand β always review the label for the nutritional analysis.
+Some recommended bone meal options include:

-It is important to select a bone meal supplement over a calcium supplement for puppies because of their higher need for phosphorus in addition to their higher need for calcium.
-Calcium carbonate supplements and egg shell powder only provides concentrated levels of calcium and nothing more.
-Whereas a bone meal supplement provides calcium and phosphorous, and proves to be beneficial to include in raw diets for puppies.
+It is important to select a bone meal supplement over a calcium only supplement for puppies.
+This is due to their higher need for phosphorus in addition to their higher need for calcium.
+Calcium carbonate supplements and egg shell powder will only provide calcium and nothing more.
+Therefore, these calcium sources are not an appropriate choice for puppies.

-It is recommended to feed 17% of edible bone found within raw meaty bones to growing puppies.
-Overall, young puppies around the age of 8 to 12 weeks should have soft bones, ground bones, or bone meal powder while jaw strength develops.
-Raw meaty bones to consider are quail, cornish hen, rabbit, or smaller bones from chicken such as necks.
+It is recommended to feed 17% edible bone found within raw meaty bones to growing puppies.
+Overall, young puppies around the age of 8 to 12 weeks should have soft bones, ground bones, or bone meal powder while their jaw strength develops.Β

-Once jaw strength is developed, bones from chicken or duck are recommended options until all puppy teeth are replaced by adult teeth.
-At six months old, a puppy should have nearly all of its adult teeth and larger bones suitable for adult dogs can be fed.
+Once jaw strength is developed, meaty bones from chicken or duck are good options until all puppy teeth are replaced by adult teeth.
+At six months old, a puppy should have nearly all of its adult teeth and larger meaty bones can be fed.

-Ground raw meaty bones or bone meal powder can be used if whole or ground raw meaty bones are not fed.
-It is important to use bone meal for growing puppies as a calcium supplement does not provide enough phosphorus for a puppy’s nutritional requirements.
+Ground raw meaty bones or bone meal powder can be used if whole raw meaty bones are not fed.
+It is important to use bone meal for growing puppies rather than a calcium supplement.
+As a calcium supplement does not provide enough phosphorus for a puppyβs nutritional requirements.